Home / Blog / Motor Development

 3. For Predictive Timing: Astro Blocks

-4. For Fine Motor & Writing Prep: Capital Alpha Trace
+4. For Fine Motor & Writing Prep: Capital Alphabet Trace

 Teacher Tip: Use these as a 5-minute “warm-up” station before sitting down for table work.
 The large movements in Scoop’d or Bubble Pop can help “wake up” the connection between vision and movement before asking a child to focus on small paper tasks.